tahuang1991/CSC_GEM_Emulator_fw_code/README.md

-This version of GEMCSC emulator originated from TAMU development back to 2014 and later Andrew continues to work on it by removing obsolete code and adding GEM features like GEM cluster packer, GEM fibers
+This version of GEMCSC emulator originated from TAMU development back to 2014 and later Andrew continued to work on it by removing obsolete code and adding GEM features like GEM cluster packer, GEM fibers

 The code is from https://github.com/andrewpeck/emulator_fw/tree/master

 ### fibers in CSC_GEM_Emulator_fw_code
-fiber0 --> GEM fiber1 (counting from 1)
+* fiber0 --> GEM fiber1 (counting from 1)
-fiber1 --> DCFEB 1 (counting from 1)
+* fiber1 --> DCFEB 1 (counting from 1)
-fiber2 --> DCFEB 2
+* fiber2 --> DCFEB 2
-fiber3 --> DCFEB 3
+* fiber3 --> DCFEB 3
-fiber4 --> DCFEB 4
+* fiber4 --> DCFEB 4
-fiber5 --> GEM fiber2
+* fiber5 --> GEM fiber2
-fiber6 --> GEM fiber3
+* fiber6 --> GEM fiber3
-fiber7 --> GEM fiber4
+* fiber7 --> GEM fiber4

 ### commands